 The EMBA equivalent programme offers a comprehensive general management curriculum that is customized to the requirements of senior executives and prepares them for the next phase in their careers.
 Participants cover 24 courses during the 15 months period.
+The PGPMAX curriculum is divided into 8 themes with each of the courses catering to a specific theme to maximize the impact.

 The teaching methodology is adapted for senior professionals and aims to enhance strategic thinking and decision making abilities.
 Our general management curriculum allows participants to gain a strong understanding of key business (functional) areas and is suitable across industries and organisations.
 It provides conceptual knowledge which helps in improving existing skills and empowers participants to make an informed decision.
 The curriculum helps to: